OctopusDeploy/docs/src/pages/docs/packaging-applications/build-servers/codefresh-pipelines.md

     PROJECT: "Project Name"
 ```

-Additional optional arguments help to customize the creation of the release.
+Optional arguments help to customize the creation of the release.
 You can specify version control details, select packages and provide release notes:

 ```yaml
 create-release: